fusionlaboratories/crystallization-trees/README.md

 - `findMin`: Finds the wallet with the minimum amount in the tree.
 - `findMax`: Finds the wallet with the maximum amount in the tree.
 - `printTree`: Returns a string representation of the binary tree structure.
-- `search`: Find a wallet in the binary tree based on its UUID:
+- `search`: Find a wallet in the binary tree based on its wallet name.
+- `modify`: Modifes a wallet balance in the binary tree based on its wallet name.

 ## Usage